EzCE/gfx16/examples/sprite/readme.md

 ### GFX16 Sprite Demo

-Draws a sprite on the screen.
+Draws a clipped sprite and unclipped sprite on the screen.

 ![Screenshot](screenshot.png)